newville/pyshortcuts/README.md

 # pyshortcuts

 Pyshortcuts helps Python developers and users create shortcuts that will run python scripts and other applications.
 The shortcuts created can go onto the users desktop or into the Start Menu (for systems with Start Menus) or both.

-Pyshortcuts works on Windows, MacOS, and Linux in the way that is most natural for each OS.
+Pyshortcuts gives a consistent interface for building shortcuts that run on Windows, macOS, and Linux in the way that is most natural for each OS.

 On Windows, a Shortcut Link is created and placed on the users Desktop and in the Start Menu.
-On MacOS, a minimal but complete Application is created and placed on the users Desktop.
+On macOS, a minimal but complete Application is created and placed on the users Desktop.
 On Linux a ".desktop" file is created and placed on the users Desktop (if that exists) and in $HOME/.local/share/applications (if that exists), which will often get presented in a Start Menu for windowing desktop themes that use a one.
 On all platforms, the shortcuts created on the Deskop or Start Menu can be put either directly onto the Desktop / Start Menu or in a sub-folder of the Desktop / Start Menu.

-Special attention is given to Anaconda Python.
-On Windows, this means the program linked to by the shortcut will be run in an Anaconda environment, explicitly selecting the "base" environment even if that has not been explicitly set.
+Shortcuts can have a custom icon (`.ico` files on Windows or Linux, or `.icns` files on macOS) specified, defaulting to a Python icon included with pyshortcuts.

 By writing only to the users Desktop or application folder that gets read by the Start Menu, there is no need for elevated permission and no writing to system-level files (registry entries, /Applications, /usr/bin, etc).
-After the shortcut has been created, the user has complete control to rename, move, or delete it.
-Shortcuts can have a custom icon (`.ico` files on Windows or Linux, or `.icns` files on MacOS) specified, defaulting to a Python icon included with pyshortcuts.
+After the shortcut has been created, the end user has complete control to rename, move, or delete it.

-Pyshortcuts is pure python, small, easy to install, and easy to use from a python script.
+Pyshortcuts is pure python, small, readily installed, and easy to use from a the command-line or from Python scripts.
 This means that Pyshortcuts can be made part of an installation (or post-installation process) process for larger packages.

+Special attention is given to Anaconda Python on Windows.
+For that environment, the shortcut created will be sure to run in an Anaconda environment, explicitly selecting the "base" environment even if that has not been explicitly set by the user.

 ## installation